-A systematic random sample of 4,080 addresses was selected for the 2018/19 NI FRS from the POINTER address database.
+A systematic random sample of 4,080 addresses was selected for the 2020/21 NI FRS from the NISRA Address Register.
 Addresses are sorted by district council and ward, so the sample is effectively stratified geographically.
+Each address had approximately a 1-in-183 chance of being selected for the survey.